Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 Joint Degree Program

-A student pursues a degree at both the University of Saskatchewan and another post-secondary institution with whom an agreement is established.
+A student pursues a degree-level program at both the University of Saskatchewan and another post-secondary institution with whom an agreement is established.
 The student will receive only one degree at the end of the program jointly awarded by both institutions, with the parchment issued either from the University of Saskatchewan or from the partner institution.
 The parchment and transcript reflect the joint nature of the program.
-The degree can be at the undergraduate or graduate level.
+The program can be at the undergraduate or graduate level.

 These programs lead to non-degree level certificates.
 These programs consists of courses which are generally numbered between 010 and 099.
 In some degree-level programs, these courses are treated as cognate courses or can be used towards the completion of a degree-level program